rhdunn/website-template/README.md

 To deploy the site to the web, upload the content of `_site` to the place specified by your website hosting service provider.

+## License

+The following files/directories are licensed under the CC-BY 3.0 license:

+    _includes/
+    _layouts/
+    README.md

+The files in the `_plugins` and `css` directories specify their license terms in the files themselves.

+The following files are licensed under the CC0 and Public Domain licenses:

+    _config.yml
+    Makefile

+Any other files are not part of the website-template project and are governed by the license specified in the downstream project.